mk110000/CMOR-438-Spring-2025/Unsupervised Learning/DBSCAN/README.md

 ## Goal

 The goal is to explore patterns in the data using **DBSCAN**, which helps find natural groupings (clusters) in the health data.
 Even though we know who has diabetes, this method tries to group patients based only on patterns in their features—**without using the diabetes labels during training**.
 The results are visualized in a **scatter plot** and compared with actual labels for evaluation.

----

-## Instructions to Reproduce Results

-1. Open the code in **Google Colab**.
-2. Upload your **CSV file** with health-related features and a `"diabetes"` column.
-3. Run each code block step-by-step.
-   This will:
-   - Clean the data
-   - Apply **DBSCAN clustering**
-   - Show how well the found clusters match the actual labels